-Two things that are taken very seriously in France indeed.
-If there’s one word that symbolizes Paris, it is gastronomy.
+Two things are taken very seriously in France indeed.
+First, if there’s one word that symbolizes Paris, it is gastronomy.
 The French remain justly proud of their cuisine, and the Parisians are no exception.
-French cuisine derives from many varying influences, with a traditional emphasis on fresh, local produce and creamy sauces, butter, and cream featuring heavily!
+French cuisine derives from various influences, with a traditional emphasis on fresh, local produce and creamy sauces, butter, and cream featuring heavily!
 It is possible to eat cuisine from all over France (and the world) in Paris, although we recommend experiencing the classic bistro-style cooking while you are there.

-Expect duck and steaks in abundance at a typical Bistro, accompanied of course by the legendary Frites!
+Expect duck and steaks in abundance at a typical Bistro, accompanied, of course, by the legendary Frites!
 Every District in Paris has its share of excellent restaurants, although traditional bistros are found in abundance in the Latin Quarter, and for romance, Montmartre is hard to beat.
 The Marais district on the North Bank has some fantastic avant-garde restaurants, where classic Parisian cuisine is given a modern twist.
-East of Paris, we find the famous sparkling wine region of Champagne and further south we have the region of Chablis, both are found in abundance in Parisian restaurants.
-French wine is justly celebrated around the world, and it’s possible to drink wines from all over the country in Paris, Bordeaux, and Burgundy being two big highlights.
+East of Paris, we find Champagne’s famous sparkling wine region, and further south, we have the region of Chablis; both are found in abundance in Parisian restaurants.
+French wine is justly celebrated worldwide, and it’s possible to drink wines from all over the country in Paris, Bordeaux, and Burgundy being two big highlights.

 No other building embodies the history of Paris more than Notre-Dame.
 It stands majestically on the Ile de la Cite, the cradle of the city.
 Built on the site of a Roman temple, the Cathedral was commissioned by the Bishop of Sully in 1163.
 It has been witness to significant events of French history ever since, including the coronation of Napoleon Bonaparte and the state funeral of Charles De Gaulle.
 A must see!